ExploratoryEngineering/docs.nbiot.engineering/docs/filetypes/markdown.md

 ![Stock Photo](../img/pexels-photo-272887.jpeg)

-If the image should be resized, a little bit of inline html is nessecary.
+If the image should be resized, a little bit of inline html is necessary.

 ``` html
 <img src="../img/pexels-photo-272887.jpeg" alt="Small Stock Photo" width="100" />